 It’s the perfect time of year to stay in on a cold winter’s night and cozy up to a fire.
 Maybe you’ve never thought about it, but the firewood you use can make for an enjoyable experience or a possible dangerous one.
-The type of wood you use and how to properly store it is466978841-2 copy a big factor in determining how efficiently your system is working.
+The type of wood you use and how to properly store it is a big factor in determining how efficiently your system is working.
 Advanced Chimney Sweeps of Marietta Georgia wants you to be aware of the importance of selecting and storing the right type of wood for a safe and comfortable wood-burning season.

 What to Avoid